-Colleen Geraghty, a published author and a writing coach certified in the Amherst Writer’s and Artist’s method (AWA) who has facilitated workshops for women writers in the Hudson Valley for many years, leads The Story Cottage.
-Colleen employs the AWA method of writing that supports all genres and skill levels of writers by using a non-hierarchical approach, a diverse array of writing prompts, and constructive feedback based on the AWA method.
+Colleen Geraghty, is a published author and writing coach, certified in the Amherst Writer’s and Artist’s method (AWA).
+She has facilitated workshops for women writers in the Hudson Valley for many years.
+Colleen employs the AWA method of writing that supports all genres and skill levels of writers, by using a non-hierarchical approach, a diverse array of writing prompts, and constructive feedback based on the AWA method.

 Facilitators of the AWA method comprise an international community of writing workshop leaders committed to the belief that a writer is someone who writes and every writer has a unique voice.
 All are encouraged to leave any assumptions about writing and writers aside and to write freely.
 As a certified AWA workshop leader, Colleen Geraghty works with both novice writers who may believe they have no voice and with experienced writers who want to hone their craft.
 Both beginning writers and more experienced writers work together in the same workshop to generate new material and/or explore stories, poems, or other reflections that they wish to deepen.
 Colleen will focus on voice, power, confidence, and craft.

 Colleen is also a Certified Journal to the Self Instructor by the Center for Journal Therapy.
 She facilitates journal writing workshops for personal growth and creativity.